r4victor/tenthousandmeters/content/blog/python_bts_12.md

 If there are ready sockets when you call `select()`, then `select()` returns immideatly.
 Otherwise, it blocks until some of the registered sockets become ready.
 The OS will notify `select()` as it notifies blocking socket methods like `recv()`.

+When you no longer need to monitor some socket, you just pass it to the selector's [`unregister()`](https://docs.python.org/3/library/selectors.html#selectors.BaseSelector.unregister) method.

+One question remains.
 What should we do with a ready socket?
-We certainly had some idea of what do to with the socket when we registered it, so let's register every socket with a callback that should be called when the socket becomes ready.
+We certainly had some idea of what do to with it when we registered it, so let's register every socket with a callback that should be called when the socket becomes ready.
 That's, by the way, what the auxially data parameter of the selector's `register()` method is for.

-When we no longer need to monitor some socket, we just pass it to the selector's [`unregister()`](https://docs.python.org/3/library/selectors.html#selectors.BaseSelector.unregister) method.

 We're now ready to implement a single-threaded concurrent version of the server using I/O multiplexing: